 \subsection{Dimer and Ising partition functions}

+In the present subsection we discuss the relationship between the Dimer and the Ising partition functions with emphasis on their combinatorial description.

-We associate an independent variable $x_e$ with each edge $e\in E$ of $G$.
+Let us associate an independent variable $x_e$ with each edge $e\in E$ of $G$.
 A subset $E'\subset E$ of edges is called {perfect matching} or {dimer arrangement}, if the induced graph $(V,E')$ has each vertex of degree one.
-Let $\P(G)$ denote the set of the perfect matchings of $G$.
+Let $\P(G)$ denote the set of all perfect matchings of $G$.
 We define the dimer partition function of $G$ by

 where $x=(x_e)_{e\in E}$ is the vector of edge weights.

 A subset $E'\subset E$ of edges is called { even} if the induced graph $(V,E')$ has each vertex of even degree.
 We denote by $\E(G)$ the set of even subsets of edges of $G$.